 Advantages and Disadvantages of SSDs and HDDs

-Between an SSD and a HDD, certain games have characteristics that would make them advantageous to put on a SSD rather than a HDD.
-Everytime a game loads a level, the software makes a request to the storage to fetch certain textures and assets.
+Between an SSD and a HDD, certain games have characteristics that would make them advantageous to put on a SSD rather than a larger capacity HDD.
+Every time a game loads a level, the software makes a request to the storage to fetch certain textures and assets.
 Depending on your storage solution, the time to load all of the textures will be different due to the different mechanics involved.

 A Hard Drive has an “actuator arm” system that mechanically flicks a laser reader from point to point on a disk.
 This limits the speed of the read and write to the time it takes for the arm to travel creating lag time and longer loading times.
 However, the use of large file types that get written passively on the games cache (Mods, Steam Workshop Content, etc.) become easy to write in the background.

-An SSD takes the premises of a hard drive and uses a vast amount of controllers and dedicated RAM to better read and write storage.
-Without getting too much into detail, these controllers enable SSDs to go two to three times as fast than a conventional Hard Drive.
+SSD storage takes the premises of a hard drive and uses a vast amount of controllers and dedicated RAM to better read and write storage.
+Without getting too much into detail, these controllers enable Solid State Drives to go two to three times as fast than a conventional Hard Drive.
 This is why, until recent NVME’s, SSDs were the default option for running windows and accessing more popular programs.

 Along with this increase in production and integrity.
 They are prone to the same failures as their hard drive predecessors when it comes to controller integrity and drive failure.